Analog Game Design, CS 297

 Ira on your experience.

-GlowLime Games is a student group focused on facilitating game development among
+GlowLime Games is a now-defunct student group that focused on facilitating game development among

 students in the Five College area.
-They are an amazing resource, and anyone
+If you are interested in restarting this

 Valley Game Developers (PVGD)

 The Pioneer Valley Game Developers (PVGD) meetup group is another great resource